A BRIEF HISTORY OF ENGLAND IN THE 16TH CENTURY

 Meanwhile in 1527 Henry began a relationship with Anne Boleyn.
 Henry was keen to get rid of Catherine and marry Anne.
 In 1529 Henry called the 'Reformation Parliament'.
 Ties between England and Rome were cut one by one.
 Finally, he lost patience with the Pope and rejected his authority.
 In 1533 he obtained a decree of nullity from Thomas Cranmer, Archbishop of Canterbury.
 (He had already secretly married Anne Boleyn).

 However Anne had two miscarriages.
 Henry tired of her and in April 1536 she was accused of committing adultery with 5 men, including her own brother.
 Anne and the five men were all executed in May 1536.
 Immediately afterward Henry married Jane Seymour.
 Jane did give Henry one son, Edward, but she died on 24 October 1537, leaving Henry devastated.

 The Henrician Reformation

 Yet the changes made by Henry caused resentment in some areas.
-In 1536 a rebellion began in Louth.
+In 1536 a rebellion began in Louth in Lincolnshire.
 (Although it was sparked off by religion the rebels had other grievances).
 The rebels marched to Doncaster but no pitched battles were fought between them and the royal forces.
-Instead Henry persuaded them to disperse by making various promises.
-However in 1537 Henry hanged the leaders.
+Instead, Henry persuaded them to disperse by making various promises.
+However, in 1537 Henry hanged the leaders.